GrantWasil/Claude-Project/claude-engineer/ComprehensiveRules/game-concepts.md

 8.4.
 Some abilities allow players to put cards into play as resources outside of the regroup phase.

 8.5.
 The printed cost of a card can be modified by various effects, including the aspect penalty.

+## 9. Strategic Resource Management

+9.1.
+Resource Curve
+- Consider the distribution of card costs in your deck to ensure a smooth "resource curve."
+- Aim for a balance of low-cost cards for early game and high-impact, higher-cost cards for later turns.

+9.2.
+Resource Development
+- Decide each turn whether to play a card or add it to your resource zone.
+- Adding resources consistently can provide long-term advantages but may sacrifice short-term board presence.

+9.3.
+Aspect Management
+- When deck building, consider the aspect penalty costs for off-aspect cards.
+- During gameplay, weigh the benefits of playing an off-aspect card against the additional resource cost.

+9.4.
+Card Economy
+- Some cards allow you to draw additional cards or put resources into play.
+- These effects can accelerate your game plan and should be used strategically.

+9.5.
+Timing and Sequencing
+- Plan your resource usage carefully, considering both your current turn and future turns.
+- Sometimes it's beneficial to hold resources for reactive plays during your opponent's turn.

+9.6.
+Resource Denial
+- Some cards or abilities can destroy or exhaust your opponent's resources.
+- Using these effects at crucial moments can disrupt your opponent's strategy.

+## 10. Glossary of Common Game Terms

+- **Active Player**: The player currently taking an action or the player with the initiative counter if no actions are being taken.
+- **Aspect**: One of six attributes (Vigilance, Command, Aggression, Cunning, Villainy, Heroism) that determine a card's affiliation and potential additional costs.
+- **Aspect Penalty**: Additional resource cost for playing cards with aspects not provided by your leader or base.
+- **Base**: A card type representing a player's main location, which starts in the base zone and can be attacked by the opponent.
+- **Defeat**: To remove a card from play due to damage or card effects.
+- **Event**: A card type with a one-time effect that is discarded after use.
+- **Exhaust**: To turn a card sideways, typically as a cost for an action or attack.
+- **Initiative**: Determines the first player to act in various game phases, represented by the initiative counter.
+- **Leader**: A double-sided card representing the deck's main character, which can be deployed as a unit.
+- **Play**: To use a card from hand by paying its cost and following standard play rules.
+- **Put into Play**: To move a card into play without paying its cost or triggering "When Played" abilities.
+- **Ready**: The upright position of a card, indicating it can be used for actions or attacks.
+- **Resource**: A card placed face-down in the resource zone, used to pay costs.
+- **Token**: A game piece created by card effects, not included in the deck.
+- **Unit**: A card type representing characters or vehicles that can attack and defend.
+- **Unique**: A card of which a player can only control one copy at a time, indicated by a ⟡ symbol.
+- **Upgrade**: A card type that attaches to and enhances units.

 ---